 These previously jobless young guys who joined The Tree Army were able to send $25 dollars home to their families every month.
 That is a lot of dough in 1930’s money.

 They planted a mindboggling 3 billion trees-and helped build more than 800 parks nationwide.

 The government also began educating farmers on soil conservation techniques.
 The farmers were paid a dollar an acre to practice one of the new to them (yet actually ancient) methods like terracing and biodiverse agriculture.
 By 1938, the massive conservation effort had reduced the amount of blowing soil by 65%

 FDR’s Tree Army singlehandedly saved our nation’s topsoil.

-This documentary was really worth the watch: “American Experience: The Civilian Conservation Corps”
+“American Experience: The Civilian Conservation Corps”